These Homemade soft Flour Tortillas will make your fiesta even more fantastic!

 How to Make Homemade Flour Tortillas

-Divide dough into 15 balls and place on parchment paper.
-Cover with a damp towel and let rest for 15 minutes.
+• Divide dough into 15 balls and place on parchment paper.
+Cover dough balls with a damp towel and let the dough rest for 15 minutes.

-Roll each ball of dough into a thin circle about 6-8 inches wide.
+• On a lightly floured surface, roll each ball of dough into a thin circle (about 6-8 inches wide).
 Place back under the damp towel until ready to cook.
 Roll out all tortillas before starting to cook them.
+You could also use a tortilla press.

 Homemade Flour Tortillas by The BakerMama